Steveztli/summaries/books/win_forever.md

 Everyone needs to be completely engaged: players, coachs,...

-Ask for commitment, but let them think about it before they commitso that they have time to think about it, this gives more value to their commitements.
+Ask for commitment, but let them think about it before they commit so that they have time to think about it, this gives more value to their commitements.

 ##### Ground Rules